 5. Reconciliation of cash and cash equivalents at the end of the quarter (as shown in the consolidated statement of cash flows) to the related items in the accounts Current quarter \$A'000 Previous quarter \$A'000

 5.1 Bank balances 5,258 5,832

 5.2 Call deposits - -

-5.3 Bank overdrafts - -
+5.3 Bank overdrafts -

 5.4 Other (provide details) - -

 5.5 Cash and cash equivalents at end of quarter (should equal item 4.6 above) 5,258 5,832

-6. Payments to related parties of the entity and their associates Current quarter \$A'000 6.1 Aggregate amount of payments to related parties and their associates included in item 1 171 6.2 Aggregate amount of payments to related parties and their associates included in item 2 - if any amounts are shown in items 6.1 or 6.2, your quarterly activity report must include nation for, such payments. le a description of, and an
+6. Payments to related parties of the entity and their associates Current quarter \$A'000 6.1 Aggregate amount of payments to related parties and their associates included in item 1 171 6.2 Aggregate amount of payments to related parties and their associates included in item 2 - f any amounts are shown in items 6.1 or 6.2, your quarterly activity report must includ ation for, such payments. le a description of, and an

 7. Financing facilities Note: the term "facility' includes all forms of financing arrangements available to the entity.
 Add notes as necessary for an understanding of the sources of finance available to the entity.
 Total facility amount at quarter end \$A'000 Amount drawn at quarter end \$A'000

 7.1 Loan facilities - -

 7.2 Credit standby arrangements - -

 7.3 Other (please specify) - -

 7.4 Total financing facilities - -

-7.5 Unused financing facilities available at quarter end -
+7.5 Unused financing facilities available at quarter end

 7.6 Include in the box below a description of each facility above, including the lender, interest rate, maturity date and whether it is secured or unsecured.
-If any additional financing facilities have been entered into or are proposed to be entered into after quarter end, include a note providing details of those facilities as well. itional financing
+If any additional financing facilities have been entered into or are proposed to be entered into after quarter end, include a note providing details of those facilities as well.

-8. Estimated cash available for future operating activities \$A'000 8.1 Net cash from / (used in) operating activities (item 1.9) (1,069) 8.2 (Payments for exploration & evaluation classified as investing activities) (item 2.1(d)) - 8.3 Total relevant outgoings (item 8.1 + item 8.2) (1,069) 8.4 Cash and cash equivalents at quarter end (item 4.6) 5,258 8.5 Unused finance facilities available at quarter end (item 7.5) - 8.6 Total available funding (item 8.4 + item 8.5) 5,258 8.7 Estimated quarters of funding available (item 8.6 divided by item 8.3) 4.9

-Note: if the entity has reported positive relevant outgoings (ie a net cash inflow) in item 8.3, answer item 8.7 as "N/A".
+8. Estim nated cash available for future operating activities \$A'000 8.1 Net ca sh from / (used in) operating activities (item 1.9) (1,069) 8.2 ents for exploration & evaluation classified as investing es) (item 2.1(d)) - 8.3 Total r elevant outgoings (item 8.1 + item 8.2) (1,069) 8.4 Cash a and cash equivalents at quarter end (item 4.6) 5,258 8.5 Unuse d finance facilities available at quarter end (item 7.5) - 8.6 Total a available funding (item 8.4 + item 8.5) 5,258 8.7 item 8 ated quarters of funding available (item 8.6 divided by 8.3) the entity has reported positive relevant outgoings (ie a net cash inflow) in item 8 4.9 3.3, answer item 8.7 as "N/A".
 Otherwise, a figure for the estimated quarters of funding available must be included in item 8.7.

-8.8 If item 8.7 is less than 2 quarters, please provide answers to the following questions:

-8.8.1 Does the entity expect that it will continue to have the current level of net operating cash flows for the time being and, if not, why not?
+8.8 If item 8.7 is less than 2 quarters, please provide answers to the following questions: 8.8.1 Does the entity expect that it will continue to have the current level of net operating cash flows for the time being and, if not, why not?
+Answe er: Not Applicable 8.8.2 Has the entity taken any steps, or does it propose to take any steps, to raise further cash to fund its operations and, if so, what are those steps and how likely does it believe that they will be successful?
+Answer: Not Applicable